bRad1995/Unit-2-Project-SmokyTrout-Streams/README.md

 ![image](https://github.com/bRad1995/Unit-2-Project-SmokyTrout-Streams/assets/142275327/5858a319-a342-4fd7-add8-3319556f94c0)

-Technologies Used:
+Technologies Used: NodeJS, Express, MongoDB, JavaScript, HTML, CSS

-NodeJS
-Express
-MongoDB
-JavaScript
-HTML
-CSS

 Link: https://smoky-trout-streamsgsmnp.onrender.com

 The application is a full CRUD application with seven RESTFUL Routes that allow the user to: create, delete, edit, and update streams.
 MongoDB provides the database structure for all information pertaining to the streams.

 Future Enhancements: